Professional annotated bibliography writing services

 • Research methods used.

-You can identify the primary argument of an author by taking note of all the key terms and ideas in their work.
-Go through the author’s work from the beginning to the conclusion to get a summary of the arguments.
+You can identify the primary argument by taking note of all the key terms and ideas in their work.
+Go through the author’s work from the beginning to the conclusion to summarize the arguments.

 5. Write the annotated bibliography.